 Yes!
 My family loves these so much that I bake in large batches and freeze.
 You can freeze them when baked or unbaked.

-To freeze baked burritos, allow to cool down, then place flat on a baking sheet and refrigerate for about 3o minutes.
-Remove cookie sheet and place individually frozen burritos in a freezer safe ziploc bag.
+To freeze baked burritos, allow to cool down, then place flat on a baking sheet and refrigerate for about 30 minutes.
+Remove cookie sheet and place individually frozen burritos in a freezer safe Ziploc bag.
 Label the bag clearly and return to freezer.
 This will allow you to remove individual burritos and they shouldn’t be stuck to each other.
 Reheat in oven or microwave.
 They should last in freezer for up to 2 months.

 - 1.5 pounds ground beef